JamesFahey/project4-scrawndogmedia/README.md

 I also signed back into the account used for testing to see if the status had been updated on the site

 <img src="assets/readme_imgs/testing/confirmed_booking.png" width="50%">

+### User testing

+I have asked friends and family to use the sites functionality with no reports of issues.
+Feedback was primarily for design and choice of wording on the homepage.
+I saw the lack of feedback for functionality as a plus as everything was working as intended